PROC NATL ACA SCI USA 2017 Feb

 The endosomal sorting complexes required for transport (ESCRT) proteins mediate fundamental membrane remodeling events that require stabilizing negative membrane curvature.
 These include endosomal intralumenal vesicle formation, HIV budding, nuclear envelope closure, and cytokinetic abscission.
 ESCRT-III subunits perform key roles in these processes by changing conformation and polymerizing into membrane-remodeling filaments.
 Here, we report the 4 angstrom resolution cryogenic electron microscopy reconstruction of a one-start, double-stranded helical copolymer composed of two different human ESCRT-III subunits, charged multivesicular body protein 1B (CHMP1B) and increased sodium tolerance 1 (IST1).
 The inner strand comprises “open” CHMP1B subunits that interlock in an elaborate domain-swapped architecture and is encircled by an outer strand of “closed” IST1 subunits.
 Unlike other ESCRT-III proteins, CHMP1B and IST1 polymers form external coats on positively curved membranes in vitro and in vivo.
 Our analysis suggests how common ESCRT-III filament architectures could stabilize different degrees and directions of membrane curvature.

-This paper represents a heroic collaboration by scientists from five different universities and is a reminder to me of the power of being open with your colleagues at conferences.
-Thanks to all, but especially to Wes Sundquist, Phyllis Hanson, Pavel Afonine, and Chris Arthur for making this paper possible.
+This paper represents a heroic collaboration by scientists from five different universities, and is a reminder to me of the power of being open with your colleagues at conferences.
+Thanks to all, especially to friends and colleagues in the labs of Wes Sundquist, Phyllis Hanson, as well as Pavel Afonine, and Chris Arthur for making this paper possible.
 Like our collaborative work on the RQC and the discovery of CAT tails, this paper is another great example of how much fun it is (once the dust from peer review settles) to be surprised by unexpected results!

 METHODS IN CELL BIOLOGY 2015 Apr